-For example, children may need X-rays more often than adults because their teeth and jaws are still growing, and their teeth are more likely to be affected by tooth decay.
+For example, children may need full mouth X-rays more often than adults because their teeth and jaws are still growing, and their teeth are more likely to be affected by tooth decay.

-Your Nambour dentist will review your history, examine your mouth, and then decide whether or not you need X-rays.
+Your Nambour dentist, at Sunshine Coast, will review your history, examine your mouth, and then decide whether or not you need dental X-rays.

 Dental X-rays are usually performed annually.
 They can be performed more often if your dentist is keeping track of the progress of a dental issue or treatment.